coderefinery/git-intro/_episodes/02-basics.md

 $ git init
 ```

 That's it!
-Now we have created an empty Git repository!
+We have now created an empty Git repository.

 We will use `git status` a lot to check out what is going on: